 On September 17, 2014 Conservative Yellowhead MP Rob Merrifield announced his resignation from the House of Commons to accept a job working as an Alberta diplomat in Washington DC, forcing a by-election, which was held on Monday, November 17.
-Schaefer wanted to run for the Greens, as she had run in the riding three times prior (including two times under Elizabeth May’s leadership, in 2008 and 2011).
+Schaefer wanted to run for the Greens, as she had run in the riding three times prior, including two times under Elizabeth May’s leadership, in 2008 and 2011 (May became Green Party leader in August of 2006).
 In the Radical Press article, Schaefer offers this description of what happened:

 “Lo-and-behold a by-election was called in my riding of Yellowhead, Alberta in October of 2014 but because of the letter regarding Paul Estrin I was rejected by the GPC as a candidate.
 Elizabeth May told me I could apologize to Paul for the letter, thereby making it ‘go away’.
 I refused, because that would have been the beginning of the road to compromise on truth.”